ECMap vs. PilotFish Show & Tell

 ECMap Data Mapping Process

 PilotFish takes a completely different approach to Data Mapping (Figure D).
 In PilotFish, the user is presented with a graphical 3-panel drag & drop tool (1).
-The source is on the left, the target on the right.
+The source is on the left, and the target is on the right.
 Users create a mapping by simply dragging source and target fields into the middle panel.
 As you create your mapping, no matter how complex, it can be viewed in the center panel by simply scrolling up or down.
 Complex mappings just get longer.

 A built-in EDI Format Reader (2) lets the reader instantly read in X12 data (and over a dozen other formats).
 PilotFish also offers additional EDI specific features that make the tool easier to use for those less familiar with X12 EDI data.
 For example, the Friendly Names feature provides human-readable segment, field and code descriptions inline.
 The Lenient parser allows a user to easily normalize unknown complex industry standard formats right within the data mapper.
 Where available and licensed, PilotFish includes inline documentation for EDI as well.